Stormsidee/StormWiki/README.md

 ## About
-- My first web application is based on Django + Python, I am actively studying this framework, do not judge strictly <3
+- My first web application on Django + Python, I am actively studying this framework, do not judge strictly <3

 ## Start Docker